pawlakiga/aqsac/readme.md

 - `random_delay : bool = True` - whether to randomise delay for training.
 Should be true for all safe agents, and false if training the standard augmented SAC for one value of delay.
 If `True` and `agent_type = 'augsac'` then the agent is saved with as `'drsac'`
 - `init_delay : int = None` - initial delay

-**Example loops for training both the non-delayed and safe agents are given in `train-agents.ipynb`.
-The file also contains code for drawing the training plots using `logs`.**

 ### Testing
 For testing it's always best to use the `test_agent` function from `test_utils.py` with the arguments :
 - `deterministic` - applies to SAC, whether to run it deterministically